Spanish Latte

 If you enjoy the condensed milk richness but want a stronger, bolder version, try Vietnamese iced coffee.

-If you prefer the same creamy texture without the extra sweetness, a classic latte gives you a similar espresso-and-milk base with no added sugar.
+If you prefer the same espresso-and-milk base without added sweetness, a classic latte gives you a similar foundation.